• Skip to primary navigation

 Instructions

-• In a medium sized bowl, whisk to combine the flour, baking powder, baking soda, and salt.
+• In a medium sized bowl, whisk to combine the all purpose flour, baking powder, baking soda, and salt.
 Set aside.

 • In a large mixing bowl, add the sugar and lemon zest.
 Rub the lemon zest into the sugar with your fingertips to help the zest release its oils.
 Alternatively, you can beat the sugar and zest together with a mixer until combined.

-• Add the butter to the lemon sugar and mix with an electric mixer with the paddle attachment or with a handheld mixer on medium speed until light and fluffy, about two minutes.
+• Add the butter to the lemon sugar and mix with an electric mixer with the paddle attachment or with a handheld mixer on medium high speed until light and fluffy, about 2-3 minutes.

-• Scrape down the sides of the bowl then add the egg, lemon juice, food coloring and vanilla extract and beat until combined.
+• Scrape down the sides and bottom of the bowl with a spatula then add the egg and mix til incorporated.
+Add the egg yolk, lemon juice, food coloring and vanilla extract and beat until combined.

 • With the mixer on low speed add the dry ingredients and mix until combined.